nogibjj/Jaxon-Yue-Mini-Project-6/README.md

 * GitHub Actions

 ### Databricks Connection
-Using Databricks thorugh Azura, I created a cluster and retrieved the respective `SERVER_HOSTNAME`, `HTTP_PATH` and `TOKEN`.
+Using Databricks thorugh Azure, I created a cluster and retrieved the respective `SERVER_HOSTNAME`, `HTTP_PATH` and `TOKEN`.
 I stored these in my `.env` file and used them in my load function to connect to Databricks.
 I also added these three variables to the Action Secrets in the repo settings.

 ### Complex SQL query
 Below is the complex SQL query, which can be found in `mylib/loadData.py`